Aternity/custom-metrics-examples/prometheus/README.md

     - url: http://prometheus-remote-storage-adapter.monitoring/write
 ```

+> **Warning**
+> Make sure you only use one url

-## Viewing the K8s dashboard in Aternity APM WebUI
+## Viewing in Aternity APM WebUI in a custom dashboard

-We have a starting K8s dashboard for you to play around with.
+We have a starting custom dashboard, "K8s dashboard", for you to play around with.

-1. Make sure you are have permission to modify CMX dashboard
+1. Make sure you are have permission to modify Custom Dashboards

 2. Click "Create New Dashboard"

 3. In the new CMX dashboard, click the gear button and "Edit JSON"

-4. Copy and paste the content of `dashboard.json` in this repo to the dialog.
+4. Copy and paste the content of [dashboard.json](dashboard.json) to the dialog.

 5. Save the dashboard

+### License

+Copyright (c) 2022 Riverbed Technology, Inc.

+The contents provided here are licensed under the terms and conditions of the MIT License accompanying the software ("License").
+The scripts are distributed "AS IS" as set forth in the License.
+The script also include certain third party code.
+All such third party code is also distributed "AS IS" and is licensed by the respective copyright holders under the applicable terms and conditions (including, without limitation, warranty and liability disclaimers) identified in the license notices accompanying the software.